elisa-amaral/Login-and-Registration-Pages-built-with-Bootstrap-5/README.md

 # Login and Registration Pages built with Bootstrap 5

-This project is a Front-End template for a Login and Registration system, it was coded in HTML, CSS and Bootstrap 5.
+This project is a Front-End template for a Login & Registration system.

 ## Project Link